 - Ownership share (percent)

-Producers indicate the type of animal to be covered and estimate their weights at the end of the coverage.
+Producers indicate the type of animal to be covered and estimate their weights at the end of the coverage period.
 For feeder cattle, breed and sex characteristics must be identified.
-The length of the available endorsement will range from 13 to 52 weeks based on the animal species involved.
-The coverage level is a percentage of the livestock’s expected value at a contract’s expiration date, and premiums increase with the level of coverage.
+The length of the available endorsement will vary based on the animal species involved.
+The coverage level is a percentage of the livestock’s expected ending value at a contract’s expiration date.
+Premiums increase with the level of coverage.
 Producers must also indicate their level of ownership (must be greater than 10 percent) and adjust the coverage accordingly.
 After submitting the SCE, the premium is due on the day it is accepted by the RMA.

 Feeder cattle, fed cattle and swine policies can be normally bought on any weekday, excluding holidays.
-However, lamb policies can only be purchased on Mondays (a holiday will push them to the following day).
-The time frame for purchase starts at 3:30 p.m. and lasts until 9 the next morning, Central time.
-Keep in mind coverage and prices are determined daily by a series of data sets and calculators on the RMA website.
-If one or more of these elements are unavailable, producers will be unable to purchase LRP insurance for at least that day, if not longer.
+The time frame for purchasing an SCE starts at 3:30 p.m. and lasts until 9 a.m.
+Central Time the next morning.
+Lamb policies can only be purchased on Mondays (a holiday will push them to the following day).
+Coverage and prices are determined daily by a series of data sets and calculators on the RMA website.
+If offers are unavailable, producers will be unable to purchase LRP insurance for that day.
 The RMA also reserves the right to suspend sales at any time due to market or funding limitations.

 Indemnities are paid at the end of the insurance period based on the difference between the actual ending value and the coverage price selected by the producer.
 If the actual ending value is higher than the coverage price, no indemnity will be paid.
-Note that the target ending weight in this calculation is in hundredweight (cwt).
+Note that the target ending weight is in hundredweight (cwt).
 To collect the indemnity, a claim form must be submitted within 60 days of the policy’s end date.
-Payments will be made within 60 days of a properly filed claim (Figure 3).
+Payments will be made within 60 days of a properly filed claim.

 If the livestock is sold more than 30 days before the contract end date, producers cannot receive an indemnity and they do not get the premium payment back unless their share is properly transferred.
 Any animals that die during the coverage period should be reported within 72 hours to avoid reducing the endorsement.

 LRP insurance for feeder cattle can provide coverage for calves, steers, heifers, predominantly Brahman or predominantly dairy cattle (Table 1).
 Ending weights can be either under 600 pounds or between 600 and 900 pounds.
 Feeder cattle can be insured for 13, 17, 21, 26, 30, 34, 39, 43, 47 or 52 weeks.
-Only 1,000 head of feeder cattle can be insured under a single SCE, and only 2,000 head per crop year (July 1–June 30).
-To determine the feeder cattle price values used in the policy, LRP insurance uses the CME feeder cattle index.
-Based on the type of cattle and ending weights, a price adjustment factor (Table 2) is used to calculate the coverage price and ending values from the CME feeder cattle index.
+Feeder cattle producers can select a price coverage level from 70 to 100 percent of the expected ending value.
+Only 3,000 head of feeder cattle can be insured under a single SCE, and only 6,000 head between the period July 1–June 30.
+LRP insurance uses the CME feeder cattle index as a price base.
+A price adjustment factor (Table 2) is used to calculate the coverage price and ending values from the CME feeder cattle index.